Brining your turkey: Wet or dry?

 How to Dry Brine A Turkey

 All you really have to do to dry brine a turkey is rub it generously in salt and let it rest in the fridge uncovered.
-In the refrigerator, a dry brine dries out the skin so that it becomes shatteringly crisp and turns a deep golden when cooked.
+In the refrigerator, a dry brine dries out the skin so that it becomes very crisp and turns a deep golden color when cooked.

 You can add herbs and spices to a dry brine to add more flavor to your turkey, and a dry brine can also include sugar like a wet brine.
 A good dry brine to start with and includes thyme, rosemary, sage, pepper, and garlic powder on top of salt.
 Just remember to pat your turkey dry before applying the rub.